BBVA/apicheck/docs/source/home/project_overview.rst

 ``APICheck`` components are divided in two types:

+Commands
-- Commands: are small utilities.
+    are small utilities.
+Tools
-- Tools: do more complex actions.
+    do more complex actions.

 .. note::